 Remove from Storage and Clean

 Remove the Blue tape and put aside (Tape is made of a special plastic that won't leave adhesive or mark the nozzles).
-Find your provide syringe of Deionized water and turn your cartridge upside down
+Take your syringe of Deionized water provided with each machine and turn your cartridge upside down

 Apply Drop to Nozzles

 (Conductive inks only)

 Take out the provided syringe with Deionized water, turn your cartridge upside down and apply a small amount to the nozzles.
 Leave the water to flow into the chamber, so to properly dissolve anything inside.

 At the Align Page, print test patterns like this to see which nozzles are clogged.
 If there are problems, repeat these steps or rely on further steps like Shaking and Priming in the final sections.